The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

 • Boundaries are set without guilt or shame

-A healthy marriage doesn’t require you to abandon the family of origin, but rather transitioning to new family system while allowing the family of origin to make adjustments to the new dynamics.
+A healthy marriage doesn’t require abandoning the family of origin, but rather transitioning to new family system while allowing the family of origin to make adjustments to the new dynamics.

 What the Research Says